 Aride, which is far less crowded than Cousin, is the best seabird island and home to five endemic landbirds.
-It has been protected since 1973 when it was Mahé.
-Day trips are not possible as there purchased by Christopher Cadbury on behalf of RSWT and it has had legal status as a Special Reserve since 1979.
-Management was transferred to the at Kingsgate House, Victoria for reserva-Island Conservation Society in 2004.
+It has purchased by Christopher Cadbury on behalf of RSWT and it has had legal status as a Special Reserve since 1979.
+Island Conservation Society in 2004.
 Aride is home to 10 breeding seabird species, including the world's largest colony of Lesser Noddies and Audubon's Shearwaters.
-Red-tailed Tropicbird and Roseate Tern breed here and nowhere else in the granitic islands.
-Other breeding Aldabras, lying more than 1 000 kilospecies include White-tailed Tropicbird, Wedge-tailed Shearwater, Brown Noddy and Sooty, Bridled and Fairy terns.
-Large numbers of Greater and Lesser frigatebirds roost ashore.
-Five endem- Foundation, Hermitage, Victoria, Mahé ics breed: Seychelles Warbler, Seychelles inter-island schooner jetty (or take an Fody, Seychelles Blue-Pigeon, Seychelles Magpie-Robin and Seychelles Sunbird.
+Red-tailed Tropicbird and Roseate Tern breed here and nowhere else species include White-tailed Tropicbird, Wedge-tailed Shearwater, Brown Noddy and Sooty, Bridled and Fairy terns.
+Large numbers of Greater and Lesser ics breed: Seychelles Warbler, Seychelles

+Magpie-Robin and Seychelles Sunbird.